orionrobots/orionrobots.github.io/_posts/2019-12-08-piwars-designs.md

 * I've also looked at the option of a Pair of I2C connected Drv8833 boards from Pimoroni that don't waste any function.
 I'd need a wiring board for them plus any other parts like lights, encoders and IMU.
 While fun, the wiring board could make for a bit of mess, and more connections means more failure points.

 * An option that I've used before is the [PiConZero](https://4tronix.co.uk/blog/?p=1224).
-One way I could do this is to cannibalise a PiConZero off one of my older robots, with designs on respinning it using the RedBoard.
+One way I could do this is to cannibalise a PiConZero off one of my older robots, with designs on re-spinning it using the RedBoard.
 The PiConZero can either share 5v from the DFRobot boost module or get a separate power feed from the battery.
 There's space for the camera cable because it's a smaller size.
 The motor channels can output 1.5a  each.
 However, it also doesn't expose the I2C pins.

 * SB Components motor shield - this is a straightforward Raspberry Pi hat, but the 6-12v motor supply makes it need more batteries than other options, and compared with the Red Board, it's a little too basic.